Heatblur-Simulations/f-4e-manual/src/jester/combat/radar.md

 | -------- | ---------------------------- |
 | •, ▄     | Lock or Unlock contact ahead |
 | ••       | Exit CAGE mode               |

+To lock a target in CAGE mode, press • (short) or ▄ (long) once ready.
+Jester will now automatically lock the first target return he can identify.
+If no target could be found within a few seconds, Jester will abort the process and • or ▄ have to be used again.